 The Philippines is a tropical country but during the monsoon season, Filipinos stay in and make soup.
-Lugaw is heavier than plain soup because of the sticky rice that we use, so I grew up eating it to drive a flu away because it’s very comforting.
+Lugaw is heavier than plain soup because of the sticky rice that we use.
+I grew up eating it with leftover chicken meat to drive the flu away.
 Americans will compare it to rice porridge and the Chinese refer to it as congee; the Japanese okayu.
-No matter what you call it, though, and whether you like it soupy or thick, this dish will make you feel better with some fish sauce or a little salt.
+No matter what you call it though, and whether you like it soupy or thick, this dish will make you feel better.

 Ingredients: